Lynching of Jesse Washington: Background

-In the late 19th and early 20th centuries, thousands of lynchings occurred in the Southern United States, primarily of African Americans in the states of Florida, Georgia, Mississippi, Louisiana and Texas.
-Between 1890 and 1920, about 3,000 African Americans were killed by lynch mobs in cases where they were alleged perpetrators of crimes.
+In the late 19th and early 20th centuries, thousands of lynchings were committed primarily in the Southern United States.
+Between 1890 and 1920, about 3,000 African Americans who were alleged perpetrators of crimes were killed by lynch mobs.
 They were conducted outside the legal system: suspects were taken from jail and courtrooms or killed before arrest.
 Supporters of lynching justified the practice as a way to assert dominance over African Americans, to whom they attributed a criminal nature.
 Lynching also provided a sense of white solidarity in a culture with changing demographics and power structures.
 Although lynching was tolerated by much of southern society, opponents of the practice emerged, including some religious leaders and the nascent National Association for the Advancement of Colored People (NAACP).

-In 1916, Waco, Texas, was a prosperous city with a population of more than 30,000.
+Waco, Texas was a prosperous city with a population of more than 30,000 in 1916.
 After it became associated with crime in the 19th century, community leaders sought to change its reputation, sending delegations across the U.S. to promote it as an idyllic locale.
 By the 1910s, Waco's economy had become strong and the city had gained a pious reputation.
 A black middle class had emerged in the area, along with two black colleges.
-In the mid-1910s, blacks comprised about twenty percent of the Waco population.
+In the mid-1910s, blacks constituted about twenty percent of the Waco population.
 In her 2006 study of lynching, journalist Patricia Bernstein describes the city as then having a "thin veneer" of peace and respectability.
 Racial tension was present in the city: local newspapers often emphasized crimes committed by African Americans, and Sank Majors, a black man, was lynched and hanged from a bridge near downtown Waco in 1905.
 A small number of anti-lynching activists lived in the area, including the president of Waco's Baylor University.
 In 1916, several factors led to an increase in local racism, including the screening of The Birth of a Nation, a movie that glorified the Ku Klux Klan, and the sale of photographs of a recently lynched black man in Temple, Texas.